wyegelwel/wyegelwel.github.io/_posts/2017-11-20-Narrow-features.md

 ---
 layout: post
-title: Narrow language features: the case for avoiding reduce
+title: Narrow language features; the case for avoiding reduce
 ---

 A narrow language feature leaves little ambiguity to the intent of the code.
 Therefore, an experienced reader can selectively skip details of the expression without loss of understanding.
 In contrast, a reader is forced to carefully inspect an expression that doesn't use the narrowest feature to understand what the expression is intended to do.
 This principle is complementary to avoiding side-effects in your code and work best together.